L71/0x01_max261/README.md

 There are separate knobs and CV inputs for the frequency and resonance of each filter.
-The resulting control voltages are read by an Atmel ATmega328 microcontroller that is i turn programming the max261 filter IC.
+The resulting control voltages are read by an Atmel ATmega328 microcontroller that is programming the max261 filter IC.
 It also provides the clock signals to the filter sections.

 The output of filter A is connected to the input of filter B if no cables are inserted.